nidkil/vue-build-helper/README.md

 ## Other options

-- **--help** - Using `npm run build-helper -- --help` will list the available commands.
+- **--help**: Using `npm run build-helper -- --help` will list the available commands.

-- **\<command\> --help** - Using `npm run build-helper -- <command> --help` will display information about the specified command and its options.
+- **\<command\> --help**: Using `npm run build-helper -- <command> --help` will display information about the specified command and its options.

-- **info** - Using `npm run build-helper -- info` will display information about your operating system and other environment information that is useful if you need to submit an issue.
+- **info**: Using `npm run build-helper -- info` will display information about your operating system and other environment information that is useful if you need to submit an issue.

 ## Roadmap